 But why did I specifically want Michelle Obama’s input and not others?
 What was special about her?
 A lot.
 Since I’d watched some of her stirring speeches over the years, especially her last speech as the First Lady, it was easy to express my admiration.
 You just can’t fake that emotion, and I didn’t need to.

-Then I ended by reiterating the call-to-action so that Michelle Obama was reminded of the purpose of my message.
+Then, I ended by reiterating the call to action so that Michelle Obama was reminded of the purpose of my message.
 I also decided to spark some curiosity by highlighting the fact that I wasn’t a US citizen, but an African woman who’d watched and admired her from afar.
 This point was critical because sometimes all you’ve got to leverage is your story or your uniqueness as X, Y, or Z.

-Due to limited space, the last lines of my message and the sign-off were cut off but that didn’t matter as I conveyed all the important parts of my request in the space provided online.
+Due to limited space, the last lines of my message and the sign-off were cut off, but that didn’t matter as I conveyed all the important parts of my request in the space provided online.

-So what did I learn from my unsuccessful request?
+So, what did I learn from my unsuccessful request?

 1) It’s great to receive support from influential people and credible sources.
 Featuring Michelle Obama in my book, alongside the other six professionals and leaders I interviewed, would have been fulfilling.
 Nonetheless, believe in yourself and do your best to ensure your work shines.
 You really don’t need those big names to validate your work